 A Partnership Premium Scheme has been introduced to rebalance the focus on partnership as an attractive career option.
 This new system will make incentive payments available to all GP partners.
-For partners with 16 or more years of service, an additional senior premium is added

 This new scheme will sit alongside the Seniority Payment Scheme, which remains in place but is now closed to new applicants.